Holiday Fire Safety

 candles.
 Consider using flameless candles, they look very similar

-• Blow out lit candles and turn off all light strings and
+and are safer. - Blow out lit candles and turn off all light strings and

 decorations when leaving the room or going to bed.